defold/doc/docs/en/manuals/project-settings.md

 #### Debuggable
 Whether or not the application can be debugged using tools such as [GAPID](https://github.com/google/gapid) or [Android Studio](https://developer.android.com/studio/profile/android-profiler).
 This will set the `android:debuggable` flag in the Android manifest.

+#### Extract Native Libs
+This attribute indicates whether the package installer extracts native libraries from the APK to the file system.
+If set to "false", your native libraries are stored uncompressed in the APK.
+Although your APK might be larger, your application loads faster because the libraries load directly from the APK at runtime.

 ---

 ### macOS